 Ferry Operators between Tallinn and Helsinki

 Tallink Silja is an Estonian ferry company.
 Among the ferry companies, Tallink Silja has the best and the most modern ships operating between Helsinki and Tallinn.
 Their ships are also fast and the travel time takes only 2 hours.
 However, one of their ships, called M/S Silja Europa, makes an exception because it travels 3 and half hours from Helsinki to Tallinn.
 This is the biggest ship traversing the Baltic Sea and it is mainly meant for cruise passengers who are spending their night in the ship.
-With its recent renovation, this cruise ship feels really modern.
-Sometimes, Tallink is also operating a cargo ship from Helsinki to Tallinn but only passengers travelling with their own car can board this ferry.
+With its recent renovation, this cruise ship feels modern.
+Sometimes, Tallink is also operating a cargo ship from Helsinki to Tallinn but only passengers travelling by their car can board this ferry.

 The quality comes with the price and Tallink Silja is not the cheapest option.
 One way ticket costs usually about 30 euros when the cheapest Helsinki to Tallinn ferry price is less than 20 euros.
 The cheapest ticket is usually for the slowest ship.
 Consequently, the better and the faster ship you book, the more you need to pay.
-A return ticket may be really cheap if you go and come back during the same day.
-Otherwise, return ticket may cost up to 60 euros.
+A return ticket may be cheap if you go and come back on the same day.
+Otherwise, a return ticket may cost up to 60 euros.

 Tallink Silja makes also overnight cruises from Helsinki to Tallinn where a cabin is included.
-You can sleep in the ship and then visit Tallinn for a few hours before the ship leaves back to Helsinki.
-Surprisingly, overnight cruises are often very cheap because the company assumes that you to spend on the ship.
+You can sleep on the ship and then visit Tallinn for a few hours before the ship leaves back to Helsinki.
+Surprisingly, overnight cruises are often very cheap because the company assumes that you spend on the ship.
 The actual price depends on the cabin class.

-Be aware that by the many ferry companies' rules, it is prohibited to consume your own drinks and food in the ferry.
+Be aware that by the many ferry companies' rules, it is prohibited to consume your drinks and food on the ferry.
 Of course, they are not inspecting your belongings but we still recommended you to use the ferries' restaurants.
 Cheap tickets wouldn't be possible without passengers using ferries´ services.

 Tallink Silja has multiple passenger ferry departures, every two hours during the day so they provide a more flexible option for passengers.
 If you are not calculating every single penny, we recommend you to try Tallink Silja and especially their newest ship called M/S Megastar.
 It is the most modern ship between Helsinki and Tallinn.